LLNL/benchpark/docs/set-of-experiments.rst

                 system1/
                     workspace/

 Note that there is a single clone of Ramble, and a single clone of Spack, which all of the ``experiments`` use.
-Each ``experiment`` (``benchmark/ProgrammingModel`` x ``system`` combination) has its own ``Ramble workspace``, where the ``experiment`` will be compiled and run.
+Each ``experiment`` (``benchmark/ProgrammingModel`` x ``system`` combination) has its own ``Ramble workspace``, where this specific ``experiment`` will be compiled and run.